macopedia/SentryMagento/README.md

 * FATAL errors (index.php)
 * Exceptions (Any exception that will be written to var/log/exception.log) (app/Mage.php)
 * system logs (Any messages above DEBUG level that is written to var/log/system.log)
+* any error exception sent to report file in var/report

 In admin you can set ignore strings to define errors not to be pushed to sentry (example is payment failure errors)